ocaml-flambda/flambda-backend/jane/doc/extensions/_01-stack-allocation/reference.md

 ## Regions

-Every stack allocation takes places inside a stack frame and is freed when the stack frame is freed.
+Every stack allocation takes place inside a stack frame and is freed when the stack frame is freed.
 For this to be safe, stack-allocated values cannot be used after their stack frame is freed.
 This property is guaranteed at compile-time by the type checker as follows.